catalyst-neuromorphic/catalyst-neurocore/README.md

 | **DVS Gesture** | 11 | Deep conv+rec | LIF | **69.7%** | — |
 | **GSC-12** | 12 | 40→512→12 (rec, S2S) | LIF | **86.4%** | — |

-N1 uses only basic LIF neurons (no adaptation) — the accuracy demonstrates that even the simplest spiking neuron model achieves competitive performance at sufficient scale.
+N1 uses only basic LIF neurons (no adaptation).
+The accuracy demonstrates that even the simplest spiking neuron model achieves competitive performance at sufficient scale.

 All models trained with surrogate gradient BPTT and deployed to Catalyst FPGA hardware with int16 quantization.